 Without me even noticing it, the conversation evaporated into silence.
 Ram Dass simply looked at me, and I melted into the chair, filled with love.
 I looked across the room towards him, and our eyes met.
 Just a few minutes ago he had told me the story of when Maharajji instructed him to meditate like Christ.
 Ram Dass asked him how Christ meditated, and Maharajji said, “He was lost in a sea of love.”

-I was absolutely head-over-heals in love with the man before me, not because he was Ram Dass, but because his presence pulled me into a depth of Being within that could love anything.
+I was absolutely head-over-heels in love with the man before me, not because he was Ram Dass, but because his presence pulled me into a depth of Being within that could love anything.
 I realized that this is what it meant, at least in some small way, to meditate like Christ.

 Ram Dass often says things like, “I love the wall, and the carpet, and this chair.
 I love my wheelchair.”

 And when he says it, he means it.
-I saw this, not just in my darshan with him that day, but during following the two years that I lived with him.
+I saw this, not just in my darshan with him that day, but during the following two years that I lived with him.
 I would often see him sitting by himself, not reading, or napping, or thinking, or even meditating, but just sitting there, truly present and content.
 Because of his stroke, he is confined to a wheelchair, and his body is often in pain.
 Yet, he has a lightness about him that transcends his physical body.
 There is a joy and a contentment that can be at home with the pain.